-Youth Action Team Internship
+Youth Action Team Internship and Fellowship

 The Youth Action Team Internship empowers female-identifying Catholic high school juniors and seniors to act for social change in their local communities.
 Through faith-based community organizing workshops, this internship builds interns’ confidence in their identities, nurtures unique leadership gifts, and teaches interns to strategically build movements for social change.
 Through intern-centered formation, workshops, and diverse spiritual practices, we cultivate a deep sense of agency and solidarity, ensuring that each intern leaves the program knowing they are powerful and capable of creating positive social change.